graphql/graphql-wg/README.md

 possible, otherwise you may be seen as hostile to the group.
 However, if you have a serious issue with a proposed agenda item outcome, you must make it clear.

+### Be patient and persistent

+The GraphQL specification evolves slowly, deliberately, and with the consensus of the core GraphQL community.
+The spec [contribution process](https://github.com/graphql/graphql-spec/blob/master/CONTRIBUTING.md) requires considerable investment through multiple stages while meeting a demanding set of guiding principles.
+This can take a long time, and progress in each meeting can feel small.
+Don't give up!